copleykj/meteor-shower/README.md

 Aggregation will be performed prior to validation, giving you the opportunity to validate the field created by the aggregation as well.

+Current aggregation functions are:

+* sum - calculates the sum of the specified fields.
+* avg - calculates the average of specified fields.
+* join - concatenates the values of the specified fields.
+Takes optional separator argument.
+* arraySet - creates new array of values of the specified fields.
+* objectSet - creates new object of key:value pairs of specified fields.

 **fields** - This is a list of fields with each key being the name of a form field and the value being an object telling Mesosphere about that field.
 See next chapter.

 ```javascript